Get more from your Personal Home Manager . . .

-A Process-Improvement Approach to Organizing ClosetsA closet is more than just a place to store stuff.
-It's the process for how you interact with the space, find items, manage inventories, etc. This article and video gives tips for increasing easy access; maximizing space utilization; streamlining; and increasing visibility. more ▶
+A Process-Improvement Way to Organizing ClosetsA closet is more than just a place to store stuff.
+It's the process for how you interact with the space, find items, manage inventories, etc. This article and video give tips for optimizing your closet spaces. more ▶

 7 Things That Can EXPLODE in Your Home!If your attitude towards home maintenance is I don't want to know about it, unless it will keep my house from blowing up! . . . then you will love this article and video. more ▶

 Home Fireproofing: Prevention; Detection; ActionKeeping your home and family safe from fires involves focusing on three areas: prevention, detection and taking emergency actions in the case of an actual fire.
 400,000 homes catch on fire each year. more ▶